Carreau/phd-dissertation/parts/cells.rst

 the inorganic phosphate, and thus with a rate that also depend on whether the monomer is part of a filament or in solution.

-It should be noted that the stationary state
+It should be noted that the in stationary state the length of each actin filaments statistically constant because the speed of polymerisation on the barbed end is compensated by the depolymerisation on the pointed end.
+The filament is hence in a threadmilling state.
+If we follow a single actin monomer bound to an ATP molecule, it will be incorporated at the `+` end of the filament and progressively move toward the minus end, eventually hydrolysing it's ATP into ADP before detecting from the filament on the pointed end.

 .. todo::